futureproofmusicschool/milestone-widget/README.md

 ### Progress Logic
 - **First Visit**: New users start with Overview (Milestone 0)
 - **Visit Tracking**: Each milestone navigation is saved to `milestonesVisited`
-- **Current Milestone**: Shows the most advanced visited but not completed milestone
+- **Current Milestone**: Automatically calculated as the lowest visited (but not completed) milestone
+- **Milestone Completion**: Automatically marked complete when the associated LearnWorlds course reaches 100% completion
-- **Auto-Advancement**: When all visited milestones are complete, advances to next milestone
+- **Automatic Advancement**: When a milestone is completed, the system advances to the next milestone

 ## Plan JSON Schema